acabalAI/AI-Portfolio/README.md

 This proyect developed in cooperation with the NLP & IR Group Research Group at UNED was part of a AI competition within the framework of 2024 Iberian Languages Evaluation Forum  (IberLEF), the system proposed obtained the first place in its task.

-### Work Experience
+### Work Experience/Direction

-- AI Project Director at LLM Systems
+- AI Engineer at Omdena
 - Knowledge-base Integration
 - LLMs-based Intelligent Systems
 - AI and Human Development
+- Human Cognition replicability

 ## Professional Contributions